 General Liability Umbrella Policy

 A General Liability Policy can provide coverage for bodily injury due to slip and fall or wrongful death that happens on the premises.
-General liability coverage does not extend to your contractor you hire to do the job on site.
+General liability coverage does not extend to the contractor you hire to do the job on site.

 When you doubt your coverage, work with your homeowner insurance provider and explain your business intentions so they can customize the proper protection for your property and assets.

-You generally have two liability coverage options:
+You generally have two flip liability insurance options:

 - Basic Form Coverage

 Basic Form provides compensation for the loss listed in the policy coverage, excluding all other causes of damage.
 Other perils that are not included in Basic Form coverage are sleet or snow, the weight of ice, theft, and water damage like backup sewage and drains.
 Basic form coverage can save you 25-30%, including exclusions.

 Special Form Coverage offers protection for all causes of loss, excluding those listed explicitly in the policy exceptions.
 The burden of proof is on the insurer to prove that damage was caused by specified exclusion or that coverage is afforded.